feedhenry-staff/wfm-doc/Getting-Started.md

   3. If it does not indicate success, click **Deploy Cloud App** and verify the next deployment is successful.

 The apps are now created, configured, and deployed.

+## Running The Raincatcher Apps Locally

+See the [Running The Demo Raincatcher Solution Locally](Running-locally.md) guide for getting set up locally for Raincatcher development.